Ricy137/Custom-ui/src/components/Modal/index.md

 * All modal states are currently managed by zustand, but can be replaced by any global state management library.
 Or, Vanilla JavaScript is a better option.
 * Using `react-spring` (`useTransition`) for entering & disappearing animations of the modal according to state.
 * Using `floating-ui` for creating floating layer and interaction control, such as `useDismiss` for closing modal when clicking outside of the modal.

+## Additional thoughts:
+For different projects using different libraries.
+You can replace `zustand` with Jotai or simply use `context` according to your project.
+Additionally, `react-spring` maybe overkilled here.
+A simple CSS animation can be used to replace it.
+The repo's codes only provided the basic structure/idea of how to develop a modal component.
+You can customize it according to your project's needs.